More Than A Drumstick: How One Turkey Inspired A Kinder Thanksgiving

 Another way you can support farm animals when you travel is by staying with hotels that actively support animal welfare.
 For example, Mine + Farm supports Charlie's Acres Animal Sanctuary in Sonoma County, California.
 Through Kind Traveler's Every Stay Gives Back community impact program, a portion of every guest stay benefits Charlie's Acres.

-One of my favorite ways to celebrate is by giving thanks to Drumstick and Bootsy for being an inspiration to promote kindness for all animals (they also love to celebrate by enjoying pumpkin pie!)
+One of my favorite ways to celebrate is by giving thanks to Drumstick for being an inspiration to promote kindness for all animals (they also love to celebrate by enjoying pumpkin pie!)
 Celebrating their lives and giving thanks to all there is to be grateful for – over a plant-based meal that is free from pain and suffering – feels like a powerful way to celebrate gratitude.

 Related: How a Plant-Based Diet Fights Climate Change